john-science/john-science.github.io/_posts/2023-04-11-python-venvs.md

 > Huzzah!

-Now, if we leave our virtual env, we can show that this did what we thought it did: installed NumPy only into our venv.
+Now, if we leave our virtual env by type `deactivate`, we can show that this did what we thought it did: installed NumPy only into our venv.

 ```bash
 (my_venv) λ deactivate